themushroomsound/waapitools/README.md

 # Waapitools

-A collection of Javascript based tools for Wwise, using WAAPI
+A collection of Javascript based tools for Wwise, using WAAPI from your browser.
+Download, unzip anywhere and open index.html to use.

 ## 1. Event Soundbank finder